 According to the 2017 Associated Press-NORC poll, 77% of Americans want to receive care in their own home, 11% in a senior community, 4% in a friend’s home and 4% in a nursing home.
 Americans also want family to take care of them.
 More than half of men prefer having a spouse provide care; while women prefer to have their children provide care.

 Millennials like order.
-While Colorado has almost 700 agencies that provide home care meeting the preferences of most seniors, there are more than 600 licensed assisted living facilities and more than 250 nursing homes, according to the 2017 edition of the Colorado Senior Resource Guidebook contributing to the confusion in decision making.
+While Colorado has almost 700 agencies that provide home care meeting the preferences of most seniors, there are more than 675 licensed assisted living facilities and more than 250 nursing homes, according to the Colorado Department of Public Health and Environment in 2020 contributing to the confusion in decision making.

-The Guidebook outlines the eligibility requirements for Medicare, Medicaid, and Veterans Benefits.
-The Guidebook is a tool to do comparison shopping for housing options such as assisted living, nursing homes, retirement communities, and low-to- moderate income housing as well as home care options including home care, adult day programs, and hospice care.
-Lastly, the Guidebook helps consumers learn about the advance care planning.
+The Housing Guide and the Home Care Guide, are searchable databases with information on services, amenities, vacancies, pricing, payer sources, and location.
+The Guides are tools to help with comparison shopping for housing options such as assisted living, nursing homes, retirement communities, and low-to- moderate income housing as well as home care options including home care, adult day programs, and hospice care.
+Consumers can learn about the advance care planning.
 Older adults are often reluctant to complete powers of attorney and to share information about their wishes about desired care.
-Completing these documents before a crises is beneficial making it easier for family to provide care.
+Completing these documents before a crisis is beneficial making it easier for family to provide care.

 Share this Post